aka: Minstrel Show

 - Stock Shticks: Many of the stock minstrel jokes have passed into folklore.
 "Why did the chicken cross the road?"
 "Why does a fireman wear red suspenders?"
 "Who was that lady I saw you with last night?" note

-- Uncle Tomfoolery: Basically the entire point was to play black stereotypes for laughs for white audiences, without any hint of the real-world struggles of slavery and segregation.
+- Uncle Tomfoolery: Basically the entire point was to play black stereotypes for laughs for white audiences, without any hint of the real-world struggles of slavery and segregation, usually giving a romanticized version of slaves happy with plantation life.
 Taken even more literally when black performers played with the same tropes, although, to be fair, that was the only chance most black performers had to be in front of wealthy white audiences in those days.